Bachelor of Medical Science (Specialisation) - CG93

 Nutrition: The nutrition major leads to career opportunities in nutrition-related health promotion and food and nutrition industries and provides a pathway for postgraduate study in health education, research and public health.

 Throughout your studies, you will have opportunities to learn in a safe and simulated environment in purpose-built medical science laboratories.
-Within the Clinical Measurement and Pathology majors, you will complete two six-week placements, totalling 360 hours.
+Within the Clinical Measurement you will complete two six-week placements, totalling 360 hours.
 The Nutrition or Biotechnology majors include one six-week placement, totalling 180 hours.
 Your placements provide you with opportunities to apply your discipline knowledge to authentic scenarios so that you graduate work-ready with valuable connections and networks.

 Our medical science team work closely with industry bodies to develop and review the course, ensuring that it meets industry needs and you graduate with a strong and valuable skillset.

 You will learn from an experienced team of medical science lecturers who have vast national and international experience.
-Experience ranges from in medical research in medical fields, such as cardiovascular, immunology, and musculoskeletal research, and practitioners with relevant industry experience including medical lab scientists and medical doctors.
+Experience ranges from medical research in medical fields, such as cardiovascular, immunology, and musculoskeletal research, and practitioners with relevant industry experience including medical lab scientists and medical doctors.

 Our teaching team is committed to sharing their experience and knowledge with you giving you access to valuable perspectives, learnings and insights of active researchers and real practitioners.